tomaszstachera/ts-free-multicloud-k8s/README.md

 ## Which components to choose?

 For the K8s cluster we will use [K3s](https://k3s.io/), because it is lightweight and (hopefully :)) will fit into Free Tier VMs.
 Regarding cloud providers, the obvious choice is to use the biggest ones (widest availability, battle-tested solutions).
-This was originally my choice (to use AWS, GCP and Azure), but apparently Microsoft doesn't want to cooperate with me and I wasn't able to start a free tier account because of below isssue:
+This was originally my choice (to use AWS, GCP and Azure), but apparently Microsoft doesn't want to cooperate with me and I wasn't able to start a free tier account because of below issue:
 ![Azure issue](img/azure-issue.png "Azure issue")
 I wasn't able to start Azure Free Tier because of phone validation issue.
-I've tried all the optins there, diferent numbers, but no luck.
+I've tried all the options there, different numbers, but no luck.
 I've tried to contact their support and somebody from Microsoft called me back and asked me to mail him with the details :) It was hilarious, because this support member **spelled out his email address to me over the phone** - pure magic :) So I dropped Azure and decided to use Oracle Cloud Infrastructure (OCI) instead since they boast about offering [free 4 vCPU and 24 GM RAM ARM instances](https://www.oracle.com/cloud/free/).
 Of course reality is far from marketing claims  - it's practically impossible to provision these, because [capacity is almost always full](https://www.reddit.com/r/oraclecloud/comments/1fzvuny/best_oracle_cloud_region_for_free_tier_resources/).
 I was never able to run this 4 vCPU.
 Fortunately there is also a regular 1 OCPU VM, so we will use it.

 ## Manual tests